gui88Abreu/Project_1_EA872/README.md

 ## Dependencies

-In order to be able to compile and run the game, please, install the follow packages on your system:
+In order to be able to compile and run the game, please, install the follow packages on your linux system:

-- **libportaudiocpp0**
+- **portaudio**

 - **ncurses**